 All objections or other comments are put on the RBKC website with the other documents related to that application, so that everybody can see them.
 As a result of the General Data Protection Regulation, the Council no longer automatically publish the names and addresses of objectors on the website.
 This is a nuisance, as it makes it more difficult to judge how much weight to give to an objection (most people would give more weight to an objection from a nextdoor neighbour, for instance, than when it comes from someone living further away).
 Objectors are asked on the online form whether they agree to their address being published and we would urge people to give their agreement.
 If you are happy for your name to be published as well, you can say so as part of your objection.

 If you use the online form, you will be asked to say whether your comment constitutes a general comment, an objection or a statement of support.
 If people are objecting to only a part of an application, they are often reluctant to classify it as an objection, not least because of wanting to maintain good relations with their neighbour.
-Please bear in mind, however, that only comments classified as objections will count towards the three objection rule (see below) and be dealt with in the officers’ report.
+Please bear in mind, however, that only comments classified as objections will count towards the three-objection rule that may trigger a committee meeting (see below) and will be dealt with in the officers’ report.

 If not enough people have objected, it is also possible for one of the local Councillors to request that a case be dealt with by the Planning Applications Committee rather than a decision being taken by the Council officers.

 Councils do not have a free hand in deciding on planning applications, as they are only entitled to take into account “material planning considerations”.
-These are matters that are directly to do with either national or local planning policies.
-In other words, if you can show that a development would be contrary to one of these policies, that would be a strong objection.
+An objection will only count as “valid” if it is based on a “material planning consideration” – i.e. something that could be dealt with under planning legislation and national or local planning policies.
 Councils are unfortunately not entitled to refuse planning permission on grounds of the inconvenience caused to neighbours during the construction, or because the development would affect property values, or on account of a problem that can be dealt with under other legislation, like the Building Regulations.
-More on material planning considerations and central and local planning policies..
+Objections on these grounds will not, therefore, be considered valid, as this is not something the planning system can take into account.
+On the other hand, if you can show that a development would be contrary to a national or local planning policy, that would be a strong objection.
+More on material planning considerations and central and local planning policies.

 So it is well worth looking at the Council’s planning policies, and making sure that your objections relate to these policies or to another material planning consideration.